If you violate probation in California, will you go to jail? It’s possible. Keep reading to learn what can happen.

 If you breach the terms your California probation – whether it’s felony or misdemeanor probation – you will be ordered to appear at a California probation violation hearing.

-If this happens to you in southern California, you must be advised and represented by an experienced Long Beach criminal defense attorney.
+If this happens to you in southern California, you must be advised and represented by an experienced Long Beach sex crimes attorney.

 WHAT CAN A JUDGE DO AT A PROBATION VIOLATION HEARING?